Botswana - Tailor Made Safaris

 Our most popular itinerary starts in Maun and ends in Kasane, visiting Moremi, Savute and Chobe National Park.
 Because of the work involved in moving and setting up camp, we strongly recommend staying at least 2 nights in each place; if you want to stay longer that is no problem.

-A sample price for an 8 night safari, based on 3 nights Khwai (Moremi), 3 nights Savute and 2 nights Chobe is $3,780 per person.
+A typical 8 night safari will spend 3 nights in Khwai Community Concession (Moremi), 3 nights Savute and 2 nights in Chobe NP.